joshua-liew/portfolio.blogs-markdown/01_introduction.md

 in the Great Western intellectual tradition.
 It's accessed typically by a means of a question, not the question of what we are to do - as important as that is - but rather 'what kind of person we ought to be'.
->> Bishop Robert Barron, at the [171st Commencement Ceremony of Hillsdale College](https://youtu.be/VFJYF3MiZLU?si=CV-eHWZRiERRmDTf&t=226).
+>> Bp.
+Robert Barron, at the [171st Commencement Ceremony of Hillsdale College](https://youtu.be/VFJYF3MiZLU?si=CV-eHWZRiERRmDTf&t=226).

 ### On Honesty